-For the Yea Three M Ended M
+For the Yea ar Ended Three M 1onths

+Decemb er 31 Ended M arch 31

-2019 2018
+2019 2018 2020 2019

 Adjusted EBITDA (in thousands) \$ 67,913 \$ 61,471 \$ 15,294 \$ 15,596

-Adjusted EBITDA margin 21% 23% ú 17% 21%
+Adjusted EBITDA margin 21% 23% 17% 21%

 The increase in Adjusted EBITDA of \$6.4 million in 2019 is primarily driven by an increase in gross profit, offset by an increase in operating expenses including additional sales and marketing and research and development investments.
 Adjusted EBITDA margin decreased in 2019, primarily because operating expenses increased at a higher rate than our increase in revenue.
 This growth in operating expenses is driven primarily by our ongoing investment in our research and development, sales and marketing organization and technology infrastructure to support our future growth.